keikurono7/ML/README.md

 | **Analytics Scalability** | Ability to process and analyze growing data volumes efficiently using distributed and cloud-based frameworks. | Hadoop, Spark, AWS EMR |
 | **Massively Parallel Processing (MPP)** | Architecture that uses multiple processors working in parallel to handle huge datasets simultaneously. | Redshift, BigQuery, Teradata, Spark |

 ---

-### **Conclusion**
-Big Data analytics relies heavily on **scalability** and **parallel processing**.
-Scalable analytics ensures smooth handling of data growth, while MPP platforms make it possible to analyze massive datasets in real-time with high efficiency.
-Together, they form the foundation of modern **Big Data infrastructure**.

----

-# 3. What is Big Data Analytics?
-Explain the Classification of Analytics

----

-## ❓ Question:
-**What is Big Data analytics?
-Explain the classification of analytics (Descriptive, Diagnostic, Predictive, Prescriptive).**
+# 3. What is Big Data analytics?
+Explain the classification of analytics (Descriptive, Diagnostic, Predictive, Prescriptive).

 ---